 2.1.
 Scope and Roles.
-This DPA applies when Personal Data is Processed by Leadspace as part of Leadspace’s provision of the Service.
+This DPA applies when the Customer shares Personal Data with Leadspace for the purposes of processing such Personal Data as part of Leadspace’s provision of the Service.
 In this context, for the purposes of the GDPR, Customer is the data controller or data processor and Leadspace is the data processor or another data processor and for the purposes of the CCPA, Customer is a Business and Leadspace is the Service Provider.

 2.2.
 Subject Matter, Duration, Nature and Purpose of Processing.
 Leadspace processes Customer’s Personal Data as part of providing Customer with the Service, pursuant to the specifications and for the duration under the terms of the Agreement.

 2.3.
 Type of Personal Data and Categories of Data Subjects.
-Leadspace processes business related contact details and insights.
+Leadspace processes contact details and other business-related data which Customer shares with Leadspace.
 Leadspace does not process any special categories of data, as this term is referred to under the GDPR.
 The categories of relevant data subjects are business-related contacts of Customer’s customers and prospected customers.

 2.4.
 Instructions for Leadspace’s Processing of Personal Data.
 Leadspace will only Process Personal Data received from the Customer, on behalf of and in accordance with Customer’s instructions.
 Customer instructs Leadspace to Process Personal Data for the following purposes: (i) Processing related to the Service in accordance with the terms of the Agreement; and (ii) Processing to comply with other reasonable instructions provided by Customer where such instructions are consistent with the terms of the Agreement.
 Customer undertakes to provide Leadspace with lawful instructions only.
 Leadspace will inform Customer immediately, if in Leadspace’s opinion an instruction violates any provision under the GDPR and will be under no obligation to follow such instruction, until the matter is resolved in good-faith between the parties.
 As required under Privacy Laws and Regulations, Customer will provide all necessary notices to relevant Data Subjects and secure all necessary permissions and consents from them, to support the Processing of Personal Data by Leadspace pursuant to this DPA.